unoplatform/uno/doc/articles/concepts/overview/philosophy-of-uno.md

 ## Performance is a feature

 The slow antelope gets eaten, and the slow app gets 1-star ratings.
-We've done a lot of optimisation on the basis of profiling in real-world use cases, and we'll continue to do so.
+We've done a lot of optimization on the basis of profiling in real-world use cases, and we'll continue to do so.